-aries.
-For the sake of counting the number of the physical DoFs, we show the Dirac matrix of the constraints in Tab.\ref{tab:1}, where the non-zero elements are indicated by * and
+arises.
+For the sake of counting the number of the physical DoF, we show the Dirac matrix of the constraints in Table \ref{tab:1}, where the nonzero elements are indicated by * and

 with